wkorando/spring-appsody-codewind-quicklab/README.md

 ## Getting Familiar with Appsody

-[Appsody](https://appsody.dev/) is a command-line interface that can be used for the initialization of cloud native projects.
+[Appsody](https://appsody.dev/) is a command-line interface for creating, building, and deploying cloud native projects.
 Let's look at how to use Appsody to initialize a Spring Boot project.

 Appsody uses a concept called "stacks" that are templates to define how a project should be initialized, how it's Docker image should be built, and define how it should be deployed on a kubernetes cluster.
 To view available stacks run the following command: